 New Investigators United aims to:

-- Facilitate the networking of new and early career European scientists and students of clinical practice across disciplines
+- Facilitate networking among new and early career European scientists and students of clinical practice across disciplines related to obesity across the life-course

-- Improve opportunities for future collaboration and consultations around our common goal: preventing and treating obesity
+- Improve opportunities for future collaboration and consultation, advocacy and public health improvement around our common goal: preventing, treating, and addressing obesity, it’s causes and consequences.

 New Investigators are individuals who:

-- Have received a PhD within the past five years or MD within the past eight years, and/or;
+- Currently registered in a post-graduate course of study related to obesity or have received a PhD or other relevant postgraduate degree within the past five years or MD within the past eight years, and/or:

 - Currently hold (or are applying to hold) an entry level position (e.g., post-doctoral fellow, instructor, assistant professor) at an established academic/research institution.